- 1 How P2P Lending Works

 Moreover, some P2Ps also undertake physical verification, so you should verify this point with the platform.

 Lenders should try to understand the profile of the borrower.
 Review financial details like borrower’s average bank balance, quarterly bank balance, income tax return besides the salary or income mentioned, and make informed decisions when offering loans.
-One should also check with the NBFC P2P platform about the borrower’s family background, educational background, and number of dependants, city, gender, and employment status before going ahead with the loan.
+One should also check with the NBFC P2P platform about the borrower’s family background, educational background, and the number of dependants, city, gender, and employment status before going ahead with the loan.

 The best way of managing risk is to diversify your investments.
 You can spread your money across loans.
 Diversifying protects the investment from risk caused due to exposure to only a few loans or loans of limited expanse.
 You can choose from personal to business loans, working capital loans or short-term credit lines for small businesses, and even loans focused on specific sections such as young professionals or working women.